Nationality and Borders Act 2022: Exemptions from slavery support

-Under Clause 62, a 'public order' exemption will give the Government powers to ban survivors from support if they have a conviction of 12 months or more.
+Under clause 62, a 'public order' exemption will give the Government powers to ban survivors from support if they have a conviction of 12 months or more.
 Many non-violent crimes carry 12-month convictions, including activity routinely enforced by traffickers (such as marijuana cultivation or petty theft).
 The support exemption would also apply to children with custodial sentences.

 Exemption from support, on the basis of offending, raised concerns due to the overlap between forced criminality and modern slavery.
 In the UK, a majority of reported survivors (49%) are forced to commit criminal activity as a result of their exploitation.

-Under Clauses 60-61, guidance would be issued by the Secretary of State to prevent survivors from accessing a second recovery period, which charities such as the Anti Trafficking Labour Exploitation Unit warned could penalise particularly vulnerable victims who are targeted for repeat exploitation: "It is unclear what situation this clause is designed to address".
+Under clauses 60–61, guidance would be issued by the Secretary of State to prevent survivors from accessing a second recovery period, which charities such as the Anti Trafficking Labour Exploitation Unit warned could penalise particularly vulnerable victims who are targeted for repeat exploitation: "It is unclear what situation this clause is designed to address".

 Trauma deadlines

-Under Clauses 57–58, the Secretary of State would be granted powers to issue potential victims with a 'deadline' by which point all evidence in their case must be shared with the relevant authority.
+Under clauses 57–58, the Secretary of State would be granted powers to issue potential victims with a 'deadline' by which point all evidence in their case must be shared with the relevant authority.
 Decision makers will be asked to consider compliance with the deadline as part of their decision as to whether or not somebody has been trafficked.
-The proposal has been condemned by civil society and the Independent Anti Slavery Commissioner, Dame Sara Thornton, as disadvantaging those whose memory recall is affected by severe trauma.
-Survivor groups have outlined the role that Clauses 57-58 could play in disincentivising survivors from reporting.
+The proposal has been condemned by civil society and the Independent Anti-Slavery Commissioner, Dame Sara Thornton, as disadvantaging those whose memory recall is affected by severe trauma.
+Survivor groups have outlined the role that clauses 57-58 could play in disincentivising survivors from reporting.

 Downgrading of support

-Under Clause 59, the threshold that survivors must meet, in order to access the most urgent forms of support and subsistence, will be raised.
+Under clause 59, the threshold that survivors must meet, in order to access the most urgent forms of support and subsistence, will be raised.
 Under the current system, survivors have access to support, such as a caseworker or translator, before being subjected to the toughest stage of decision making.
 In November 2021, more than 110 non-profit organisations condemned the 'tightening up' of support, in a letter to the Home Secretary led by the Human Trafficking Foundation.

 Reception

-In June 2021, the Joint Council for the Welfare of Immigrants labelled the proposals as "inhumane and farcical".
+In June 2021, the charity Joint Council for the Welfare of Immigrants labelled the proposals as "inhumane and farcical".

-In December 2021, the Scrap Part 5 campaign was launched by After Exploitation in conjunction with more than 40 non-profit organisations and law firms with specialism in human trafficking.
+In December 2021, the 'Scrap Part 5' campaign was launched by After Exploitation in conjunction with more than 40 non-profit organisations and law firms with specialism in human trafficking.
 The campaign appeals to Members of Parliament to share concerns with colleagues in the Lords, in order to see Part 5 removed from the Bill at Report stage.
 In February 2022, Lush cosmetics committed to promoting the Scrap Part 5 campaign in each of its UK shopfronts.